-Program an ARM Cortex M4F with the Arduino IDE via USBDesigned by Tlera Corp, Ships from United States of America
+Program an ARM Cortex M4F with the Arduino IDE via USBDesigned by Tlera Corp in United States of America

 See here for a quick start guide.
 And check out Tom Dunnigan's alpha testing results here.
 What is it?
 This is Dragonfly, a small (0.7 in. x 1.4 in.) development board for ST's latest high-performa...Read More…